 - Developing a regional transport interchange in the heart of the city; and

 - Intelligent mobility management to create an integrated, responsive and smart travel system

 - Together these five programmes form a comprehensive delivery plan to balance mobility for everybody and reduce the need for many to own and store so many cars within Ebbsfleet.

-The current consultation is open until April 10th 2020, and you can provide your feedback to us by:
+The current consultation is open until 5pm on April 24 2020, and you can provide your feedback to us by: